Mingun Sayadaw: Sixth Buddhist Council

 The Dagon University of Myanmar, on the occasion of the Commemoration of 25th Anniversary Silver Jubilee Research, published an article titled The Contribution of Mingun Sayadaw To The Sixth Great Buddhist Council.
 Here is an excerpt:

-The consequences of the Sixth Buddhist Council go far beyond the boundry of Myanmar.
+The consequences of the Sixth Buddhist Council go far beyond the boundry{sic} of Myanmar.
 Not only standardized purified Texts as the Sixth Council version also the message of peace and tolerance had spread around the world as the consequence of the Council.
 These Sixth Council’s version of Pāli Texts became easy reference books. [...]